The Hirsch Weisskopf Family

 He was born in 1837 as Mordechai Fredkin in a small Russian village.
 As a young man he somehow avoided being drafted into the army of the Kossacks.
 He fled Russia with the passport of a dead man named Landau when he was 16.
 As Marcus Landau he made his way to Paris and from there to Frankfurt (on the Main River).
 There he married a woman,( who was also only 16).
 Two years later in 1855, they moved to England with their first child."

-His grandmother Chaya Kohn in Germany is also mentioned in this Book.
+His grandmother Chaya Kohn from Germany, the granddaughter of David Seligmann Weißkopf, is also mentioned in this book.
 She became the second wife of Markus Landau after his first wife died in childbirth with their sixth child.
 With Chaya he had another 13 children, and one of them was the mother of Oliver Sacks.

 Rolf Hofmann explains the family connections: